Find a maths tutor in Scotland

 We don't live in a perfect world.

-If your child can't understand their Maths teacher, says they "hate Maths" or expresses feelings of inferiority, and if you have the means to employ a private Maths tutor, then we would recommend the earliest possible intervention.
+If your child can't understand their maths teacher, says they "hate maths" or expresses feelings of inferiority, and if you have the means to employ a private maths tutor, then we would recommend the earliest possible intervention.

 Few young people want to attend tutoring for their entire school lives.
 Care is needed so that tutoring doesn't become a "crutch".
 The goal should be to resolve the student's issues and then, if possible, stop tutoring.